Stainless Steel Surface Finish Guide: Types, Ra Values & How to Choose

 Stainless steel surface finish is not only a visual property but also a performance specification.
 When ordering stainless steel materials, it is important to confirm the finish designation, maximum Ra value, and whether passivation or electropolishing is required after fabrication.

 Not sure which finish is right for your project?
-Send us your drawings or specifications.
-Our team can recommend the right stainless steel finish, grade, and processing solution for your application.
+Send your drawings or specifications.
+Voyage Metal can recommend the right stainless steel finish, grade, and processing solution for your application.

 FAQs